torognes/vsearch/README.md

 Another extension implemented is that dereplication will honor the `--sizein` option and add together the abundances of the sequences that are merged.

 The width of FASTA formatted output files may be specified with the `--fasta_width` option.
+Both the `--fasta_width` option and the `--rowlen` option will not wrap sequence and alignments when a value of zero is specified.

+VSEARCH implements the old USEARCH option `--iddef` to specify the definition of identity used to rank the hits.
+Values accepted are 0 (CD-HIT definition using shortest sequence as numerator), 1 (edit distance), 2 (edit distance excluding terminal gaps, default), 3 (Marine Biological Lab definition where entire gaps are considered a single difference) or 4 (BLAST, same as 2).
+See the [USEARCH User Guide 4.1](http://drive5.com/usearch/UsearchUserGuide4.1.pdf) page 42-44 for details.
+Also id0 to id4 are accepted as arguments to the `--userfields` option.

 **Command line options:** The options currently supported by VSEARCH are indicated below.
 Please run VSEARCH with the `--help` option to see more information about the options.